Out now, ‘We Are Strangers’, Gazpacho‘s second single from Magic 8-Ball, out on 31st October via Kscope.

 They’ve toured with legends like Marillion, played to devoted audiences across Europe, and earned a reputation for crafting concept albums that challenge and move listeners in equal measure.

-Out now, the first single from the parent album, ‘8-Ball’, alongside a new video by Matt Vickerstaff inspired by the suffocating and oppressive nature of cults.
+You can check out the video below, as you can the one for ‘8-Ball’, both by Matt Vickerstaff, the latter inspired by the suffocating and oppressive nature of cults.

 “But the break never comes.
 He loses everything and is left with the realisation that it was never fate, only his own choices.
 His responsibility.
 His idea.